-Year First Business Experience during Past Five Years Name Age Elected and Other Information Barbara A. Payne 65 1997 Retired for over 5 years.
-Served over eighteen years as corporate research scientist for a Fortune 50 firm, and environmental scientist for a national laboratory.
+Name Barbara A. Payne Age 70 Year First Elected 1997 Business Experience during Past Five Years and Other Information Retired.
+Served over eighteen years as corporate research scientist for a Fortune 50 firm, as an environmental scientist at a national laboratory and as a consulting environmental sociologist.
 Received B.A. degree in psychology from Stanford University, M.A. degree from Cornell University, and M.A. and Ph.D. degrees in sociology from Stanford University.
 Among other personal and professional attributes, the board considers Dr. Payne's experience with and understanding of scientific research, her expertise in helping develop organizational excellence and her understanding of UTMD to be key reasons why she should continue as a member of the board.
-James H. Beeson 70 2007 Maternal-Fetal Medicine Physician, Memorial Hermann SE Hospital, Houston, Texas.
-Professor at University of Texas, Houston, Medical School.
-Received B.S. degree in Chemistry from Indiana University, Ph.D. degree in Organic Chemistry from M.I.T., MBA from Michigan State University, and M.D. from the University of Chicago Pritzker School of Medicine.
-Served four year residency in Ob/Gyn at Chicago Lying-In Hospital, and has actively practiced Obstetrics and Gynecology for over 30 years.
+James H. Beeson 75 2007 Maternal-Fetal Medicine Physician, St. Joseph Medical Center, Houston, Texas.
+Professor of Maternal-Fetal Medicine at the McGovern Medical School at the University of Texas Health Science Center at Houston.
+Received B.S. degree in Chemistry from Indiana University, Ph.D. degree in Organic Chemistry from M.I.T., MBA from Michigan State University, and MD from the University of Chicago Pritzker School of Medicine.
+Served four year residency in Ob/Gyn at Chicago Lying-In Hospital, a fellowship in maternal-fetal medicine at the University of Utah and has actively practiced Obstetrics and Gynecology for over 34 years.
 Currently licensed to practice medicine in the states of Utah, Oklahoma and Texas.
 Has published numerous articles and other technical papers.
+Has industrial experience in product development of in vitro diagnostics at the Ames Company division of Miles Laboratory (now Bayer).
 Among other personal and professional attributes, the board considers Dr. Beeson's experience as an Ob/Gyn physician as well as his general understanding of clinical practice and healthcare delivery to be key reasons why he should continue as a member of the board.
-Paul O. Richins 51 1998 Chief Administrative Officer of UTMD since 1997.
+Paul O. Richins 56 1998 Chief Administrative Officer of UTMD since 1997.
 Treasurer and Assistant Secretary since 1994.
 Joined UTMD in 1990.
-Received B.S. degree in finance from Weber State University, and M.B.A. degree from Pepperdine University.
-Among other personal and professional attributes, the board considers Mr. Richins' twenty-two years of experience with the Company and his successful tenure as Principal Financial Officer to be key reasons he should continue as a member of the board.
+Received B.S. degree in finance from Weber State University, and MBA degree from Pepperdine University.
+Among other personal and professional attributes, the board considers Mr. Richins' twenty-six years of experience with the Company and his successful tenure as Principal Financial Officer to be key reasons he should continue as a member of the board.